 In a time and materials model, the price reflects what’s required to implement the solution based on your requirements.
 It’s a more tailored approach that ensures your ERP system meets your needs, rather than the general requirements of companies like yours.
 Here are a few key factors that can influence your implementation cost:

-One piece of advice – when considering any level of ERP customization, be sure to carefully evaluate the experience of the ERP partner.
-Some have more development expertise than others, which can greatly impact both the cost and return on your investment.
+One piece of advice – when considering any level of ERP customization, be sure to carefully evaluate the experience of the ERP implementation partner.
+Some have more development expertise than others, which can greatly impact both your overall ERP cost and your return on investment.

 Implementing an ERP system isn’t a ‘set it and forget it’ event.
 Just like a new vehicle – your system will require care and maintenance to keep it running effectively.